Skip to content

 Hourly to Salary Calculator

 Turn an hourly wage into weekly, monthly, and annual pay estimates so it's easier to compare offers and budget ahead.
+Useful when you're weighing a job offer, switching from a salary to a contract role, planning a freelance day rate, or modeling how a raise will affect your monthly budget.

 Weekly